Cimy-wang/AM3Net_Multimodal_Data_Fusion/README.md

 ## Citation：
 - Please cite us if our project is helpful to you!

-> J. Wang, J. Li, Y. Shi, J. Lai and X. Tan, "AM3Net: Adaptive Mutual-learning-based Multimodal Data Fusion Network," in IEEE Transactions on Circuits and Systems for Video Technology, doi:10.1109/TCSVT.2022.3148257.
-2022.
-Early Access.
+> J. Wang, J. Li, Y. Shi, J. Lai and X. Tan, "AM3Net: Adaptive Mutual-learning-based Multimodal Data Fusion Network," in IEEE Transactions on Circuits and Systems for Video Technology, vol. 32, no. 8, pp. 5411-5426, Aug.
+2022, doi: 10.1109/TCSVT.2022.3148257.

 Bibtex format :

 > @ARTICLE{9698196,
-author={Wang, Jinping and Li, Jun and Shi, Yanli and Lai, Jianhuang and Tan, Xiaojun}, journal={IEEE Transactions on Circuits and Systems for Video Technology}, title={AM3Net: Adaptive Mutual-learning-based Multimodal Data Fusion Network}, year={2022}, volume={}, number={}, pages={1-16}, doi={10.1109/TCSVT.2022.3148257}}
+author={Wang, Jinping and Li, Jun and Shi, Yanli and Lai, Jianhuang and Tan, Xiaojun}, journal={IEEE Transactions on Circuits and Systems for Video Technology}, title={AM$3$Net: Adaptive Mutual-learning-based Multimodal Data Fusion Network}, year={2022}, volume={32}, number={8}, pages={5411-5426}, doi={10.1109/TCSVT.2022.3148257}}